A proud member of

 Delivery

-We deliver the curriculum at Newstead through the themes contained in the Cornerstones unit.
-We match the unit to the knowledge, skills and understanding of each class.
-Our classes are organised based on need of the children rather than chronological age to ensure that we have a clear and accurate fit.
-Our teachers use the Cornerstones lesson units and plans as a base and then adapt the lesson, and delivery of this lesson to meet the individual and group needs of their classes.
+Our teachers use Cornerstones resources, lesson units and plans as a base and then adapt the lesson, and delivery of this lesson to meet the individual and group needs of their classes.
 This ensures that cycles of learning are planned to ensure progression but the design of this allows us to create personalised learning for our children.

 A key consideration that we take into account is to ensure that our staff know our children well.
 This ensures that the curriculum for the class, and individual children is tailored towards their expressed need rather than the inferred need.
 We do not assume what we think we know, we always ensure that our work is pitched accurately through regular assessment to ensure next steps are accurate and that our lesson delivery is responsive to our children and the exact point in time learning.